exercism/ruby/generatorv2/README.md

 The generator will give you errors and warnings if something is wrong.
 That includes if the exercise is not in the `config.json` file, if the exercise is not in the toml file, or if the template file is missing.
-Also if it has a problem getting the `canonical-data.json` file so will it give you an error.
+It will also report an error if it can not read the `canonical-data.json` file.
-The generator also uses a formatter which will give you errors if the generated file is not formatted correctly.
+The generator will check that the generated file is formatted correctly, reporting an error if there is a problem.
-The file will still be generated even if formatter gives errors, therefore can you check the file and see what is wrong and fix it in the template.
+The file will still be generated even if the formatter reports errors, So that you can check the file and see what is wrong and fix it in the template.

 [erb]: https://docs.ruby-lang.org/en/master/ERB.html
 [canonical data]: https://github.com/exercism/problem-specifications